ecourtial/gmg/README.md

 * An empty database is given in the repository: just import it.

+* In the root folder, copy the file _configuration.json.dist_ to _configuration.json_ and fill it with your values.

 * Once the application is running, go to __/register__ to create an account.

 * Then go to your database to enable the user you just created.
 That's it.